Consciousness Streams¶

 def render(self) -> str: ...

-The action policy calls consider_event after each round of event-handler broadcast and consider_action after each dispatched action, passing the raw data.
-The stream consults its filters to decide whether to append an entry; old entries are dropped once max_entries is exceeded.
+A stream holds one filter per entry kind (event, action, tool_output, vcm_update, monorepo_commit, domain_state); a kind with no filter is silently ignored, so a stream only records the kinds it opts into.
+The event and action kinds are fed directly by the policy (after each event-handler round and each dispatched action); the other four kinds are fed by stream sources (see Stream Sources below) via policy.record_stream_entry(kind, payload).
+The stream consults the matching per-kind filter to decide whether to append; old entries are dropped once max_entries is exceeded.
 At prompt-build time, the policy asks each stream to render itself and drops the resulting markdown section directly into the planning prompt.

 Filters¶